momochi000/treebird/treebird/README.md

 tables to manage the data but decided that would likely not sufficiently meet the requirements in spirit (enough ram would probably solve the problem, but I'm assuming the problem statement is seeking a more robust answer)

+### Caveats
+I didn't explicitly handle error cases such as invalid trees.
+I had to draw the line somewhere and cut scope.